DMG Blockchain Solutions (CVE:DMGI) Trading Down 19.7% – Time to Sell?

-DMG Blockchain Solutions Inc. (CVE:DMGI – Get Free Report)’s share price traded down 19.7% during trading on Monday .
+DMG Blockchain Solutions Inc. (CVE:DMGI – Get Free Report)’s share price was down 19.7% during mid-day trading on Tuesday .
 The company traded as low as C$0.26 and last traded at C$0.27.
-1,711,598 shares traded hands during mid-day trading, an increase of 268% from the average session volume of 464,671 shares.
+Approximately 1,711,598 shares changed hands during mid-day trading, an increase of 268% from the average daily volume of 464,671 shares.
 The stock had previously closed at C$0.33.

 DMG Blockchain Solutions Inc operates as a blockchain and crypto-currency company in Canada.
 The company manages, operates, and develops digital solutions to monetize the blockchain ecosystem.
 It also offers transaction verification; co-location hosting; data center optimization, and infrastructure consulting services.